Mary Abbott (artist): Career and later life

 After World War II, Abbott began seriously pursuing a career the art world and she joined the "Downtown Group", which represented a group of artists who lived in lower Manhattan.
 In 1946, she set up an art studio on Tenth Street in Manhattan.
 Her location in Manhattan granted her access to a sort of inner circle of artists.
 Philip Pavia invited her to be one of the only three women included in "The Artist's Club" alongside Elaine de Kooning and Perle Fine.
 "Generally speaking the women at the Club weren't treated differently than anyone else -- an artist was an artist.
 Sometimes you might get treated like a girl because you were pretty.
 I was chosen to collect the dues and go buy the booze because I was pretty and the guys would pay up if I asked them to.
 Other times you had to be tough to be taken seriously," Abbott said.

-In 1948-49, Willem de Kooning became influential in her artistic development.
-Their time spent together after he lectured at Subjects of the Artist, is cited as significant for her use of large-scale gesture.
+In 1948–49, she took artistic development influence from Willem de Kooning.
+Her use of large-scale gesture is significantly different after his lecture at the Subjects of the Artist.
 Abbott and de Kooning, alongside others including Jackson Pollock and Robert Motherwell, frequently visited the Cedar Tavern.
 This tavern is hailed as a famous meeting place for the Abstract Expressionist thinkers.
 Abbott has said that while there, they discussed ideas, art, and philosophy.

 In the 1950s, Abbott began a collaborative project between herself and Barbara Guest, a first-generation poet at the New York School.
 Abbott made paintings she called "poetry paintings" that were directly inspired by the words and images associated with Guest's poetry.

 Her paintings feature bright colors and were inspired by nature and her time spent traveling in the Caribbean islands.

+In 2016 her work was included in the exhibition Women of Abstract Expressionism organized by the Denver Art Museum.

-She died at age 98 on August 23, 2019 of heart failure.
+She died at age 98 on August 23, 2019, of heart failure.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.
+From May 9 – June 28, 2025, the Schoelkopf Gallery mounted a retrospective of her work titled, Mary Abbott: To Draw Imagination.